Jbsmartaleck/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Command 18 displays all lines of a file starting with a letter

 Command 19 replaces all characters A and c from input to Z and e respectively

+Command 20 creates a script that removes all letters c and C from input